sgjava/c3l/README.md

 ### Character mode
 I include everything you need to take control of character mode.
-I also included PETSCII print functions, so you can use the ROM character set at 0x1800.
+I also included PETSCII print functions, so you can use the ROM character set at 0x1000-0x1fff or 0x9000-0x9fff (VIC bank 0 and 2).
 To keep things consistent I like to use the VDC's character set since that's what you use in normal CP/M mode.
 You have to think a little different using C3L since stdout is no longer visible. stdout still goes to the screen in VIC bank 0, so that could be used for debugging, etc.

 ### Bitmap graphics
 I put some thought in how to share the same graphics functions across the VIC